jane-street-immersion-program/raster/README.md

 clicking on the green "Create fork" button at the bottom.

 Then clone the fork locally (on your AWS machine) to get started.
-You can clone a repo on the command line like this:
+You can clone a repo on the command line like this (where $USER is your GitHub username):

 ```console
 $ git clone git@github.com:$USER/raster.git